mattbingham/udacity_logs-analysis/README.md

 ## Instructions

-This project requires a database and vagrant box supplied by Udacity when participating in this project, so I'm going to go ahead and assume you have this set-up, along with dependenices such as the psycopg2 module.
+This project requires a database and vagrant box supplied by Udacity when participating in this project.

+### Required files

+1. The vagrant box template is available [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59822701_fsnd-virtual-machine/fsnd-virtual-machine.zip).
+2. The newsdata.zip file is available [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+3. You'll also need to install the [psycopg2](http://initd.org/psycopg/docs/) module.

+#### Set-up

+1. Extract the vagrant box folder
+2. Extract newsdata.sql inside the vagrant folder
+3. cd into the vagrant folder
+4. Start the Vagrant box: Run `vagrant up` (this will begin the box download, which may take a while depending on the speed of your internet connection)
+5. Install psycopg2 for Python3
+6. Install the database: (Still inside the vagrant folder) run `psql -d news -f newsdata.sql`

+### Run the program

 - Run `python logsanalysis.py` in bash (or `python3 logsanalysis.py` if you have both Python2 and 3 installed).